Quorum 3.0 Update 44 July 21st, 2015

 bytecode library.
 Others can use this library for bytecode generation as well.

-The entire JDK spec is not supported, as we started with features specific
+The entire JDK spec is not supported in our hooks to ASM, as we started with features specific

-to the Quorum compiler, but this is quite a bit.
+to the Quorum compiler, but quite a bit is supported.

 - Quorum's backend now supports a number of potential formats, not just